crowdin/mobile-sdk-ios/Documentation/Providers.md

 <img src='./Providers/Infoplist.png' width="600"/>

-In this case after you setup your SDK with CrowdinSDK start method, SDK will read all this values from Info.plist file and download all needed localization files from provided crowdin project.
+In this case, after you set up your SDK with CrowdinSDK start method, SDK will read all these values from Info.plist file and download all needed localization files from the provided Crowdin project.

 ### AppDelegate: